SMALL PRESSES

 Many small presses have limited budgets, and expect their authors to play a major part in marketing and promotion.
 This is fine, as long as you’re up for it and the publisher is honest about it.
 No matter what you may have heard, though, the entire burden of marketing should not fall on you.
 Your publisher should be a partner in the marketing process, undertaking efforts of its own.

-Especially, a press should not require authors to pay for marketing (for instance, charging for sending out review copies, or offering a menu of marketing options for which you have to pay (an example: Black Rose Writing) or pressure authors to become customers by buying their own books for re-sale (beware of publishers with book purchase requirements, such as this one).
+Especially, a press should not require authors to pay for marketing (for instance, charging for sending out review copies, or offering a menu of marketing options for which you have to pay [an example: Black Rose Writing] or pressure authors to become customers by buying their own books for re-sale (beware of publishers with book purchase requirements, such as this one).

 Don’t take the publisher’s marketing promises at face value.
 Writer Beware hears all the time from authors who were promised the moon and got little or nothing.
 Research the publisher’s marketing efforts to make sure it’s really doing what it claims.

-– What about the contract?
+What about the contract?

-Bad contract terms you could encounter include life-of-copyright grants without adequate reversion clauses, demands for copyright transfer, claiming subsidiary rights the publisher isn’t capable of exploiting, paying royalties on net profit, retaining a financial interest in the author’s work even after the contract has terminated, claiming the right to edit at will without seeking the author’s permission, tying next-book option clauses to current contract terms, imposing fees for early termination, tying rights reversion to purchase of overstock…the list goes on.
+Terms you could encounter include life-of-copyright grants without adequate reversion clauses, demands for copyright transfer, claiming subsidiary rights the publisher isn’t capable of exploiting, paying royalties on net profit, retaining a financial interest in the author’s work even after the contract has terminated, claiming the right to edit at will without seeking the author’s permission, tying next-book option clauses to current contract terms, imposing fees for early termination, tying rights reversion to purchase of overstock…the list goes on.

 You should be able to do at least some negotiating.
-There are contract terms publishers are almost never willing to negotiate (royalty rates or warranties and indemnities, for instance), and small presses may be less flexible on contract negotiations than bigger houses–but there should be at least some wiggle room on things like option clauses, holding onto subsidiary rights, how many author copies you get, and more.
+There are contract terms publishers are rarely willing to negotiate (royalty rates or warranties and indemnities, for instance), and small presses may be less flexible on contract negotiations than bigger houses–but there should be at least some wiggle room on things like option clauses, holding onto subsidiary rights, how many author copies you get, and more.

 If a publisher flatly refuses to negotiate, be wary.
 This may indicate an autocratic attitude toward writers–not a good sign for the road ahead–or the publisher may be hiding the fact that it doesn’t understand its own contract language (more common than you might think).

-– Is the press forthcoming?
+Is the press forthcoming?

 Does its website name its staff and provide biographical information (important: you want to be able to assess their experience)?
 Is the submissions process clear and complete?
 Are your questions answered promptly, fully, and without evasion?
 A publisher that isn’t transparent about its business, refuses to provide information–or, worst of all, scolds you for asking questions–is a publisher to avoid.